Gremlins 2: The New Batch poster

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat The Gremlins take over the genetics lab and use it to mutate themselves, creating spider-Gremlin, bat-Gremlin, electric-Gremlin, and the intelligent Brain Gremlin.
 False defeat: the stakes raise dramatically as the creatures become smarter and more dangerous., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, The Gremlins completely overrun the building and take control of Clamp's media center, broadcasting their chaos to the city.
 Billy and his allies are cornered, seemingly unable to stop the horde.
-The dream of containing the outbreak appears lost., indicates the protagonist at their lowest point.
+The dream of containing the outbreak appears lost., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Billy realizes they can use the building's automated systems to open the electric blinds and flood the lobby with sunlight.
 Clamp provides access codes.
 The synthesis: combine Billy's knowledge of Gremlin weaknesses with Clamp's technology and resources., demonstrating the transformation achieved throughout the journey.